 She is among a group of anthropologists who pioneered the use of magnetic resonance imaging to study the skulls of ancient humans.

-Dr. Dean Falk, professor and chair of the Department of Anthropology, specializes in the evolution of the brain and cognition in higher primates.
+Dr. Dean Falk, Distinguished Research Professor in the Department of Anthropology, specializes in the evolution of the brain and cognition in higher primates.
 She holds a doctorate in physical anthropology from the University of Michigan.

 "How did that happen?
 How and why did we learn to speak?
-I've spent most of my career trying to answer those questions," said Dean Falk, professor and chair of FSU's department of anthropology.
+I've spent most of my career trying to answer those questions," said Dean Falk, the Hale G. Smith Professor in FSU's department of anthropology.

 Falk tries to correlate brain size with major developments in human evolution, such as the capability of walking on two legs.
 How large was the brain when our ancestors became completely bipedal?
 Or when man-made tools first appeared in the fossil record?